yarrow flowers

 XV.

 The sneakiest thing in the English language is the apostrophe.
-Just this week, I've seen signs that said, "Its' Fall," "Bring Your's in Today," and Kelleys' Tavern."
+Recently, I've seen signs that said, "Its' Fall," "Bring Your's in Today," and Kelleys' Tavern."

 Everywhere you go, you can see these little critters creeping into otherwise intelligible prose and messing it up.
 I think they are sentient creatures, invaders from an alternate dimension, one where English is a language with rules that always work, spelling that always makes sense, and no tricky little marks that only serve to confuse.